code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 **Target**: [Merkle.sol](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol)

-The `processInclusionProofSha256` and `processInclusionProofKeccak` functions in `Merkle.sol` include arithmetic checks for incrementing `uint256 i` in a for-loop.
+The `processInclusionProofSha256` and `processInclusionProofKeccak` functions in `Merkle.sol` include unnecessary arithmetic checks for incrementing `uint256 i` in a for-loop.

 ```solidity
 for (uint256 i = 32; i <= proof.length; i+=32) {
 ```

-This is not gas-efficient as overflow is impossible.
+This is not gas-efficient.
+It's because based on the current implementation, overflow is not possible as the length of proof is validated before calling `processInclusionProofSha256` and `processInclusionProofKeccak` functions.

 ### Recommendation